Cefaclor

 Cefaclor, sold under the trade name Ceclor among others, is a second-generation cephalosporin antibiotic used to treat certain bacterial infections such as pneumonia and infections of the ear, lung, skin, throat, and urinary tract.
 It is also available from other manufacturers as a generic.

 It was patented in 1973 and approved for medical use in 1979.

 Medical uses

 Cefaclor belongs to the family of antibiotics known as the cephalosporins (cefalosporins).
 The cephalosporins are broad-spectrum antibiotics that are used for the treatment of septicaemia, pneumonia, meningitis, biliary tract infections, peritonitis, and urinary tract infections.
-The pharmacology of the cephalosporins is similar to that of the penicillins, excretion being principally renal.
+The pharmacology of the cephalosporins is similar to that of the penicillins, excretion being principally renal (the unused portion is found in urine).
 Cephalosporins penetrate the cerebrospinal fluid poorly unless the meninges are inflamed; cefotaxime is a more suitable cephalosporin than cefaclor for infections of the central nervous system, e.g. meningitis.
 Cefaclor is active against many bacteria, including both Gram-negative and Gram-positive organisms.